IvoNet/k8s-vagrant/README.md

 of the setups.
 You are of course free to change this.
 I would appreciate a pull request then :-).

+If you already had a cluster running and now want another one, just remove the first and start the other (see below)

 ## Prerequisites

 - [VirtualBox](https://www.virtualbox.org/) installed